mrakgr/Trading-Journal/journal_2025.md

 It's a pity that I am missing this great bull market rally, but that is how things are.

 I'll have a job soon, and the project I am working on also needs finishing.

+11am.
+This job that I am doing shouldn't count against my own project.

+The Tao Ceti job was simply bad with all the pivots which wore me down.

+At a regular company I'd have a task and I'd be moving towards building up a the bigger system rather than moving from fuck-up to another fuck-up by the owners.
+One useless partneship with companies who will never have customers to another.

+Once the bigger system has been built, I'd have more time since it'd go into maintenance mode, but that wasn't the case at Tao Ceti and I was always trying to swim above water.

+11am.
+This project is going to be different.
+Me and Thomas will build it, and it will most likely go in spurts.
+I won't have to work 40h per week every week.

+So I will be splitting the time between paid work and the job with Aman.

+Also this project will have real purpose and substance behind it so that will raise my spirits.